Cleveland Way - 9 Days & 8 Nights9 Days & 8 Nights 4.7 Read 26 reviews

 Grade & Terrain

-Most of the Cleveland Way is waymarked and you will also be supplied with a detailed map and guidebook so you should have no problem following the route each day.
+Most of the Cleveland Way is waymarked and you will also have access to the macs adventure smartphone app to follow the route each day.

 One of the highlights of this tour is the friendly and welcoming accommodation.
 We specifically choose the small hotels, inns, guesthouses and B&Bs to ensure that you enjoy every minute of your stay.
 All offer a warm welcome to walkers, traditional hospitality and delicious local food.

 Solo Walkers & Single Rooms